EbrahimKaram/LebaneseEngineers/README.md

 * Engineer ID
 * Link to extra info for that individual on the order of engineers site

 You can look at the `pullingTheDBv0.8.py` code to see how that was done.
+We put them into separate CSVs simply not to repeat the entire process if something broke midway.
+Small steps towards the bigger goal is preferred over a giant leap.

 We know need to merge all that data into one CSV so it's easier to analyze.
 You can look at `mergeAllFiles.py` for the details on how that was done.